Pokémon World Championships: History

 The Pokémon World Championships first began with the Pokémon Trading Card Game (TCG) in 2004, which was around the time that the franchise was regaining its popularity.
-In 2009, Play!
+In 2008, Play!
 Pokémon began to organize competitive tournaments for the Pokémon video game series alongside the TCG, which is collectively known as the Video Game Championships (VGC).
 Like the TCG Championships, players compete with other players in their own age divisions (i.e. Junior, Senior and Masters) in different Premier Tournaments, and the season culminates with the best players earning an invitation to play the Pokémon World Championships in August.
-The tournaments in VGC are played with a different game each year, mainly, the latest Pokémon game from its main series.
+The tournaments in VGC were played with a different game each year, mainly the latest Pokémon game from its main series, up until 2025.
+From 2026, all VGC tournaments will be played on Pokémon Champions.

 In 2016, Play!
 Pokémon announced that Pokkén Tournament would have its own championship series and would be played at the Pokémon World Championships.
 From 2018 onward, Pokkén Tournament DX was used to support its qualifiers and competitions.

 In 2019, it was announced that the 2020 Pokémon World Championships would take place in London, United Kingdom, the first time in which the World Championships would be held in a location outside of North America.
-This is likely due to the setting of Pokémon Sword and Shield, which takes place in a region inspired by the United Kingdom known as Galar, and it is the set of games that would be played by the video game division of the World Championships.
+This is likely due to the setting of Pokémon Sword and Shield, which takes place in a region inspired by the United Kingdom known as the Galar region, and that is the set of games that would be played by the video game division of the World Championships.